dbdesign-students-fall2023/1-contemporary-issues-RockyGuo1213/README.md

 Nowadays, many dental practices are embracing electronic dental records (EDR), simplifying data collection.
 Properly managed data analysis can elevate the quality of dental services and streamline workflows.
 Through data examination, high-risk patients for severe oral diseases can be identified, missed appointments reduced, and potential oral health deterioration preemptively addressed.
 Big data also facilitates a deeper understanding of disease patterns, enabling effective preventive measures.
 Delving into data trends uncovers opportunities to optimize practices, leading to notable improvements such as an 8% metric increase within 90 days.
 While numbers can be intimidating, they are invaluable tools that transform patient care and service quality.
 In essence, statistics don't depersonalize; they empower better care.

 In conclusion, big data and data analyst will provide benefits to our life but we need to be cautious.
+We should have confidence in it.